 The Company has a retirement savings plan which qualifies under Internal Revenue Code Section 401(k).
 All employees of the Company who have completed 1,000 hours of service and are at least 21 years of age are eligible to participate in the plan.
 The plan requires the Company to match 100% of the first 3% of each employee's elective deferrals and 50% of the next 2% of each employee's elective deferrals.
-The Company matches in Company common stock.
-All matching contributions vest immediately.
-The charges to operations for Company contributions to the plan were approximately \$3.8 million, \$4.2 million and \$3.4 million in 2006, 2007 and 2008, respectively.
-The Company contributed 124,117 shares, 204,164 shares and 365,561 shares of commom stock to the plan in 2006, 2007 and 2008, respectively.
+The Company's matching contributions are in Company common stock and vest immediately.
+The expenses incurred for Company contributions to the plan were approximately \$4.2 million in 2007 and \$3.4 million in each of 2008 and 2009, respectively.
+The Company contributed 204,164 shares, 365,561 shares and 449,583 shares of common stock to the plan in 2007, 2008 and 2009, respectively.

 The Company has established a non-qualified deferred compensation plan available for certain key employees.
 Under this self-funding plan, the participants may defer up to 40% of their annual compensation.
 The participants direct the investment of their deferred compensation within several investment funds.
-The Company is not required to contribute and did not contribute to this plan during 2006, 2007 or 2008.
+The Company is not required to contribute and did not contribute to this plan during 2007, 2008 or 2009.

 The Company has an employee stock purchase discount plan (the ESPDP).
 Under the ESPDP, eligible employees may deduct up to 15% of their eligible wages to purchase common stock at 85% of the market price of the stock at the purchase date.
 The ESPDP requires employees to hold their purchased common stock for one year.
 There are 1,000,000 shares authorized to be issued under the ESPDP.
-There were 67,053 shares, 84,008 shares and 186,930 shares issued under the ESPDP during 2006, 2007 and 2008, respectively.
+There were 84,008 shares, 186,930 shares and 163,590 shares issued under the ESPDP in 2007, 2008 and 2009, respectively.